moniik/poc_salesforce_lightning/README.md

-# sf_lightning
+# PoC for Salesforce lightning
 ***Academic purposes Only***.
-Attack against Salesforce lightning with guest privilege.

-# Abstract
 This tool dumps the data of Salesforce object through Aura lightning endpoint with the guest privilege.

 # Requirement